ben-aaron188/netanos/paper/paper.md

 - Named entity-based replacement: Identified entities are replaced with a different, randomly chosen named entity of the same type.
 “Barry and Rick spent more than 997 hours on writing the software.
 They started in January 14 2016 in Odessa.”

-- Non-context preserving anonymization: This replacement type is inspired by the anonymization procedure suggested by the UK Data Service (UK Data Service).
+- Non-context preserving anonymization: This replacement type is inspired by the anonymization procedure suggested by the UK Data Service [@ukda].
 It replaces all strings having a capital first letter and all numeric values with XXX. *“XXX and XXX spent more than XXX hours on writing the software.
 XXX started in XXX XXX in XXX.”*

 - Combined, non-context preserving anonymization: The context-preserving replacement is used to identify candidates for replacement that are then replaced with the procedure of the non-context preserving replacement *“XXX and XXX spent more than XXX XXX on writing the software.
 XXX started in XXX XXX in XXX.”*